SchemaStruct Documentation

 Auto Layout

-Use the Layout dropdown in the toolbar to automatically arrange your tables:
+Use the Layout dropdown in the toolbar to adjust canvas presentation controls:

 Real-time Collaboration

-When connected with Supabase authentication, SchemaStruct supports real-time collaboration:
+When connected with Supabase authentication, SchemaStruct supports real-time collaboration so schema delivery is reviewable, not siloed:

 - See who is currently editing (colored avatars in the toolbar)